Counselor in Training (C.I.T) Program

-2. October 1st: For families who have completed Step 1, a link to the CIT Questionnaire is emailed to the CIT candidates to complete.
-These questionnaires should be submitted by November 12th to hold their spot.
-We will also ask for a letter of reference to be submitted.
+2. A CIT Questionnaire is emailed to the CIT candidates to complete.
+These questionnaires should be submitted within 10 business days to hold their spot.
+We will also ask for a letter of reference from an adult outside of their family to be submitted.

-3. November and December: Assistant Director Abbie will contact CIT candidates to schedule a brief video interview to talk about our expectations and their goals for this program.
+3. Admin Director Barry will contact CIT candidates to schedule a brief video interview to talk about our expectations and their goals for this program.

-4. By December 20th: Acceptance offers and final session placements will be made by December 20th.
+4. Acceptance offers and final session placements will be made shortly after the interview.

 How Much Does it Cost?

-The CIT Program is $3,675 for the three-week session (camper tuition is $4,475), with any applicable discounts (returning family, sibling discount, early bird before September 9th).
-There are no additional fees on top of this, and CITs, just like campers, get their own Camp Granite Lake water bottle and t-shirt!.
+The CIT Program is $3,975 for the three-week session (camper tuition is $4,775), with any applicable discounts (returning family, sibling discount, early bird before September 15th).
+There are no additional fees, and CITs, just like campers, get their own Camp Granite Lake water bottle and t-shirt!

-CIT space is limited due to the cabin arrangements and for the benefit of participants in the program.
-We are asking for flexibility on session placement, meaning that CIT applicants should be able to attend either session.
+CIT space is limited due to cabin capacity.
+We ask for flexibility on session placement, meaning that CIT applicants should be able to attend either session.
 Of course, we will take your preference into account!